collaer/idblabanonymap/README.md

 # IDB Lab 2019 Geodashboard

+Live demo with anonyzed data here : "https://collaer.github.io/idblabanonymap/geodashboard

+To see the code go to gh-pages branch of this repository.

 Testing tools and solutions for building vizualization tools for the lab.

 Using sample of great OpenSource solutions and libraries, and their dependencies: